-The World Hepatitis Day on 28 July 2017 is an opportunity to add momentum to all efforts to implement the WHO’s first global health sector strategy on viral hepatitis for 2016-2021 and help Member States achieve the final goal – to eliminate hepatitis.
+The World Hepatitis Day is celebrated every year on 28 July and serves as a reminder of the World Health Organisation’s Global Strategy to eliminate Viral Hepatitis by 2030.
+This day is an opportunity for all organisations with special interest in hepatitis to add momentum to all efforts to implement the WHO’s first global health sector strategy on viral hepatitis for 2016-2021 and help Member States achieve the final goal – to eliminate hepatitis.

 - Viral hepatitis is a major global health problem and needs an urgent response.

 There were approximately 325 million people living with chronic hepatitis at the end of 2015.

 Globally, an estimated 257 million people were living with hepatitis B (HBV) infection, and 71 million people were living with hepatitis C (HCV) infection in 2015.

 - Very few of those infected accessed testing and treatment, especially in low- and middle-income countries.